 Though limited, the free ShopBase templates are customizable and conversion-optimized.
-Also, while the app store has a relatively fewer number of apps, the out-of-the-box ShopBase features are stable enough for your shop.
+The app store has a fewer number of apps.
+But, the out-of-the-box ShopBase features are often enough.

 If you are still confused, create a free account.
 Play around with the platform for two weeks.
-Then decide if ShopBase works for you.
+Then decide whether ShopBase suits you.

 Are you using ShopBase for your store?
 How is your experience?
 Let us know your comments.

-And, if you found this ShopBase review informative, share it!
+And, if you found this ShopBase review informative, please share it!

 Download our eCommerce Setup Checklist for FREE.